binance/binance-spot-api-docs/testnet/fix-api.md

 * APIs have a timeout of 10 seconds when processing a request.
 If a response from the Matching Engine takes longer than this, the API responds with "Timeout waiting for response from backend server.
 Send status unknown; execution status unknown." [(-1007 TIMEOUT)](errors.md#-1007-timeout)
   * This does not always mean that the request failed in the Matching Engine.
   * If the status of the request has not appeared in [User Data Stream](user-data-stream.md), please perform an API query for its status.
+* If your request contains a symbol name containing non-ASCII characters, then the response may contain non-ASCII characters encoded in UTF-8.

 **FIX sessions only support Ed25519 keys.** </br>
 You can setup and configure your API key permissions on [Spot Test Network](https://testnet.binance.vision/).